emqx/emqx-docs/en_US/rule/rule-example.md

 ## Create BridgeMQTT Rules

-Setup anther MQTT broker using mosquitto, change the port to 2883.
+Set up another MQTT broker using mosquitto, and change the port to 2883.
-    Taking Mac OSX for instance:
+    Take Mac OSX for instance:

 ```bash
 $ brew install mosquitto